myproxy-retrieve(1) MyProxy myproxy-retrieve(1)

 Specifies the hostname(s) where the myproxy-server(8) is run-

-ning.
-This environment variable can be used in place of the -s
+number.
+This environment variable can be used in place of the

 MYPROXY_SERVER_PORT